Linguistics

 The second version conveys more comfort because chair and comfortable are closer together (Lakoff & Johnson, 1980).

-Negative frames depict the absence of something harmful.
+Sometimes copy will depict the absence of something harmful.
+Our product:

 - Doesn’t leak.